zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

    with project_client:
     ```

     The code connects to the Azure AI Foundry project using the current Azure credentials.
-The final *with project_client* statement starts a code block that defines the scope of the client, ensuring it is cleaned up when the code within the block is finished.
+The final *with project_client* statement starts a code block that defines the scope of the client, ensuring it's cleaned up when the code within the block is finished.

 1. Find the comment **Upload the data file and create a CodeInterpreterTool**, within the *with project_client* block, and add the following code to upload the data file to the project and create a CodeInterpreterTool that can access the data in it: